-- Regular informal meetings are held by management to brief the Non-Executive Directors on prospective deals and potential developments at an early stage, before formal Board's approval is sought. - The Company has also made available on the Company's premises an office for use by the Non-Executive Directors at any time for them to meet regularly without the presence of management.
+- Regular informal meetings are held by management to brief the Non-Executive Directors on prospective deals and potential developments at an early stage, before formal Board approval is sought. - The Company has also made available on the Company's premises an office for use by the Non-Executive Directors at any time for them to meet regularly without the presence of management.

-The Independent Directors, led by the Lead Independent Director, meet amongst themselves without the presence of the other Directors where necessary, and the Lead Independent Director will provide feedback to the Chairman after such meetings.
+The Independent Directors, led by the Lead Independent Director, meet amongst themselves without the presence of the Executive Director and management where necessary, to discuss the performance of management and any matters of concern.
+The Lead Independent Director will provide feedback to the Chairman or the Board after such meetings.
+The Independent Directors met once among themselves without the Executive Director and management during FY2022.